 If you’re concerned about not having enough space for various items, a pro tip (from my dad) is to bring a durable yet inexpensive reusable bag with you.
 Many European cities tax the use of plastic bags, so if you end up visiting a grocery store, it might save you some euros!
 (You can always pick up a good bag from a local supermarket that you use for your trip!)

 Don’t go too casual

-Casual in the United States is quite different than casual dressing in Europe.
+Casual in the United States is slightly different than casual dressing in Europe.
 It’s not to say you can’t wear jeans and a t-shirt, but you might want to think about making it look a bit smarter.
 I find that European fashion is more about the way that things fit, rather than emphasizing brand names.
-I find that a small difference, such as swapping out your logo t-shirts, American flag t-shirts, and/or shirts from various destinations for plain t-shirts can make a huge difference.
+Lately, American-style baseball hats, brands that are more visible, and sneakers are pretty popular all around Europe.

 If you’re someone who loves jeans and a t-shirt no matter where you travel, wear a nice cardigan over your outfit (not in summer).
 In spring, I often wear a vegan leather jacket or a subdued jacket over my jeans and t-shirt outfits, which adds a nice accent to what I’m wearing!
 A nice jacket or sweater can also elevate a simple dress into something far chicer.

 Although designer bags are pretty popular in the US, I find that European brands tend to be a bit more subtle with branding.
 As a precaution, I recommend avoiding traveling with expensive designer bags as they can be a target for thieves.
 I’d go with something more subdued which can fit your items.